ebtc-protocol/ebtc/README.md

 ## Expected User Behaviors

-Generally, borrowers call functions that trigger Cdp operations on their own Cdp.
+Generally, borrowers call functions that trigger CDP operations on their own CDP.

-Anyone may call the public liquidation functions, and attempt to liquidate one or several Cdps.
+Anyone may call the public liquidation functions, and attempt to liquidate one or several CDPs.

 eBTC token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with stETH.